-7 Cargo screened includes sensitive cargo subject to alternate security measures.
+&lt;sup>7 Cargo screened includes sensitive cargo subject to alternate security measures.

-8 The difference between the reported # of MAWB uplifted and MAWBs screened is the rate of non-compliance,
+&lt;sup>8 The difference between the reported # of MAWB uplifted and MAWBs screened is the rate of non-compliance, which is less than 0.1 percent.
+TSA is addressing this non-compliance.

-9 Data reported in Q3 are updated to include sensitive cargo subject to alternate security measures.
+&lt;sup>9 Data reported in Q3 are updated to include sensitive cargo subject to alternate security measures.